awsdocs/amazon-redshift-developer-guide/doc_source/r_GROUP_BY_clause.md

 ```

  * GROUPING SETS/ROLLUP/CUBE *
 You can use the aggregation extensions GROUPING SETS, ROLLUP, and CUBE to perform the work of multiple GROUP BY operations in a single statement\.
 You can only use aggregation extensions on preview clusters or preview serverless workgroups\.
-For more information on aggregation extensions and related functions, see [Aggregation extensions \(preview\) ](r_GROUP_BY_aggregation-extensions.md)\.
+For more information on aggregation extensions and related functions, see [Aggregation extensions ](r_GROUP_BY_aggregation-extensions.md)\.